singhmukesh/Communicator/README.md

 - one-to-one video and voice
 - multiparty video-teleconference
 - text-chat
+- file transfer
 - presence
 - recording (optional)

+Communicator uses WebRTC when available, and uses the SightCall "Plugin" when WebRTC is not available.
+This ensures that you will have the same experience on all supported browsers.

+- Chrome (webrtc)
+- Firefox (plugin)
+- Internet Explorer (plugin)
+- Safari (plugin)

 SightCall Communicator has been created using common web technologies ([Rails](http://rubyonrails.org/),